specsolutions/specsync-for-tfs-documentation/features/test-result-publishing-features/publishing-test-result-files.md

 {% hint style="warning" %}
 In Azure DevOps the pipeline can only be associated to the created Test Run, if that pipeline is in the same Azure DevOps project as the synchronized Test Cases.
 If you try to publish test result from a different project, you will receive a **pipeline not found error**.
 See the [Troubleshooting guide](../../contact/troubleshooting.md#pipeline-not-found) for a workaround to this limitation.
 {% endhint %}

+### Controlling attachments for passing tests

+SpecSync publishes test results with attachments to help track test execution details.
+By default, for passing tests SpecSync publishes file attachments (e.g. screenshots) but not test output attachments, as publishing test output can impact performance.
+You can control which attachments should be published for passing tests using the [`publishTestResults/publishAttachmentsForPassingTests`](../../reference/configuration/configuration-publishtestresults.md) configuration setting:

+* `none` - no attachments are published for passing tests
+* `files` - only file attachments are published (default)
+* `all` - both file attachments and test output are attached

+{% hint style="info" %}
+This setting only affects passing tests.
+Failing tests always publish all attachments to help with troubleshooting.
+{% endhint %}

 ### Results of Scenario Outline executions